Judopay/JudoKit-Android/README.md

 Secure in-app payments native SDK for Android.

-The judoPay library lets you integrate card payments into your Xamarin project.
-It is built to be mobile first with ease of integration in mind.
+The judoPay library lets you integrate card payments into your Android app.
+It's built to be mobile first with ease of integration in mind.
 Judo's SDK enables a faster, simpler and more secure payment experience within your app.
 Build trust and user loyalty in your app with our secure and intuitive UX.

 |Feature|Support|
 |---|---|